KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/1-js-intro/README.md

-# Introduction to JavaScript (ECMAScript 6)
+# Introduction to JavaScript

 JavaScript is one of many programming languages used for application development.
 It is the programming language of the web and is the basis of everything we see on the internet.
 Or, if you're creating a cocktail, JavaScript is the liquor -- the base and foundation of the drink.

 In this session, we will explore the building blocks for programming -- variables, math operators, and data types -- using JavaScript.

-We'll build our knowledge of JavaScript by becoming familiar with some of the features in the newest version of JavaScript, ES6, including new variable declarations (const and let), arrow functions, new array methods, and many others.
+We’ll build our knowledge of JavaScript by becoming familiar with variable declarations (const and let), functions, array methods, and many others.

 > [!WARNING]
 > Before starting the worksheet, please take a moment to review the [Setup instructions](../setup/?id=setup) to ensure you have all the tools and workspace setup you need for today's work.